Keyboard shortcuts

 ccode init-config --minimal --reset # Reset with minimal config

-ccode init-config ccode.yaml # Create config at a custom path
+ccode init-config ccode.yaml # Create config at a custom file path

-ccode init-config --minimal ccode.yaml # Create minimal config at custom path
+ccode init-config --minimal ccode.yaml # Create minimal config at custom file path

 The --minimal flag creates a smaller configuration with only the top-level settings and Anthropic direct profiles (no cloud providers, third-party providers, or local model examples).
 Useful for quick setup or project-level configs.